MARKET SNAPSHOT: Stocks Add To String Of Records; Nasdaq Bucks Trend To Edge Lower

 What could move the markets?

-Buying sentiment could be dampened by the wait for the start of the third-quarter earnings season.
-That kicks off in earnest on Wednesday with reports from BlackRock Inc.(BLK) and Delta Air Lines Inc.(DAL).
+Buying sentiment could be dampened ahead of the start of earnings season which kicks off in earnest on Wednesday with reports from BlackRock Inc.(BLK) and Delta Air Lines Inc.(DAL).
 J.P.
 Morgan Chase & Co.(JPM) and Citigroup Inc.(C) will report Thursday, followed by Bank of America Corp.(BAC) and Wells Fargo & Co.(WFC) on Friday.

-Optimism over the season is running high, with multiple investment banks forecasting it to fuel gains over the fourth quarter of the year.
+Engelke expects another better-than-projected quarter of earnings as "Corporate America and analysts alike have been under promising and over delivering forever."

 Read more:Third-quarter earnings seen as 'an easy beat,' could set up more stock market records (http://www.marketwatch.com/story/third-quarter-earnings-seen-as-an-easy-beat-could-set-up-more-stock-market-records-2017-10-09)